jimvickery/AirGodzilla_Mobile/README.md

-Code4Startup React Native Boilerplate:
+Code4Startup React Native Boilerplate used in AirBnB Level 3, part 2
-- redux
-- redux-thunk
-- redux-persist
-- react-navigation